udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

 **Objection:** Security is important to us.
 We have evaluated Network Security Groups and our security team does not feel they offer the same level of security that we use without on-premises firewall-based solutions, such as intrusion and malware detection.

 **Answer:** There are many third-party advanced firewall solutions available through the Azure Marketplace.
 Many support a bring your own license (BYOL) model where existing customers can reuse their licenses in Azure.
 They also support a pay-as-you go model for customers that want to pay as they use the product.
+For customers that do not want to deploy a network virtual appliance, there is also Azure Firewall, a cloud-managed stateful firewall that can be used to protect resources in your virtual networks.

 **Objection:** Delegating control to business units is incredibly important to Trey Research.
 At our scale, a single team cannot possibly manage all of the needs of the business.
 Corporate IT requires the ability to set policy at the enterprise level and still needs a detailed level of control.
 How can Azure address these needs?